hwpplayers/C.archived/README.md

 # C programming language examples

 hwpplayers is a hackerspace backed by Masscollabs Services.
-For contributions please for the repository and send your pull request.
+For contributions please *fork* the repository and send your *pull request*.
 So we'll add your name into the Copyright section.
 We are a free and friendly community and we **always** listen other people's ideas and feedback.